tomas-fryza/vhdl-course/Labs/02-ise/README.md

 ## Digital circuits in VHDL language

-1. Follow instructions from [Wiki](https://github.com/tomas-fryza/Digital-electronics-1/wiki/) webpage and create a new project in ISE.
+1. Follow instructions from Wiki and [create a new project in ISE](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-create-a-new-project-in-ISE).

 2. Using VHDL operators, define the architecture for digital comparator.
 Most common VHDL operators are shown in the table.